The ESCB's long-term approach to banks’ data reporting

-In the longer run, should the IReF (see below) be implemented, the BIRD will be linked to the integrated data collection rather than to several distinct sets of reporting requirements.
+In the longer term, if the IReF (see below) is implemented, the BIRD would be associated with integrated data collection rather than with several distinct sets of reporting requirements.
 This would further increase the effectiveness of the approach.

-The approach is designed to ensure proportionality through a derogation scheme to alleviate the burden for small reporting agents.
+The approach aims to ensure proportionality through a derogation scheme designed to alleviate the burden for small reporting agents.

 What are the advantages of the IReF?